Questions about your sexual health? We're here to help.

 Herpes is a very common infection.
 It is caused by two different but closely related viruses.
 The viruses are herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
 Both are easy to catch.
 They remain in the body for life and can produce symptoms that come and go.

 Both forms of herpes can infect the oral area, the genital area, or both.
 When the infection is on or near the mouth, it is called oral herpes.
 Oral herpes is caused most often by HSV-1.
 When a herpes infection is on or near the sex organs, it is called genital herpes.
 Genital herpes is caused most often by HSV-2.
-Up to 8 out of 10 American adults have oral herpes.
-And about 1 out of 4 American adults have genital herpes.
+More than half of American adults have oral herpes.
+And about 1 out of 6 American adults have genital herpes.
 Millions of people do not know they have herpes because they never had, or noticed, the herpes symptoms.

 When a person has oral herpes, "cold sores" or "fever blisters" can show up on the lips or around the mouth.
 These sores may also show up inside the mouth, but this usually only happens the first time oral herpes symptoms appear.
 Symptoms may last a few weeks and go away.
 They may return in weeks, months, or years.
 They are annoying but usually harmless in children and adults.
 But cold sores can be very harmful to a newborn.